guilhermebrv/Born2beroot/README.md

 3. Next, we should use the following commands:
 ```
 sudo apt install libpam-pwquality
-sudo vi /etc/security/pwquality.conf
+sudo vim /etc/pam.d/common-password
 ```

-* We need to add the following line to the end of the line containing `password requisite pam_pwquality.so retry=3)`:
+* We need to add the following line to the end of the line containing `password requisite pam_pwquality.so retry=3)` - we can put them side by side:
 ```
 minlen=10 // the minimum acceptable size for the new password
 ucredit=-1 // the maximum credit for having uppercase characters in the new password (if > 0, it is the minimum number of uppercase characters in the new password)